Gio.Settings

 The first value that is tried is the user’s setting for the key.
 If the mapping function fails to map this value, other values may be tried in an unspecified order (system or site defaults, translated schema default values, untranslated schema default values, etc).

-If the mapping function fails for all possible values, one additional attempt is made: the mapping function is called with a None value.
+If the mapping function fails for all possible values, one additional attempt is made: the mapping function is called with a NULL value.
 If the mapping function still indicates failure at this point then the application will be aborted.

 get_range(key)[source]